 History also shows that the fiat currency that is the New Zealand Dollar won’t be around forever either.

-Be sure you have some financial insurance in the form of gold and silver in case that day arrives in your lifetime.
+Be sure you have some financial insurance in the form of gold and silver in case that final day arrives in your lifetime.

 Related: 4 Reasons You Should Store Some Precious Metals Outside of New Zealand